philfv9/spmf-server-pythonclient/README.md

 ---

-## License
+## License and copyright

-This software is copyright © Philippe Fournier-Viger and contributors.
+This software and this webpage is copyright © Philippe Fournier-Viger and contributors.

 The software is distributed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).

 **Related links:**